 Incorporating the Affirmation of Commitments so as to enshrine the community review processes.

-Six Powers to Enhance Community Governance of ICANN
+A set of powers to Enhance Community Governance of ICANN

-The CCWG-Accountability recommends giving the multistakeholder community more governance powers, detailed below:
+To give the multistakeholder community more governance powers, as detailed below.
+These powers are intended to provide recourse as part of an escalation path in case of substantial disagreement between the Board and the community.
+They do not interfere with the day-to-day operations of ICANN.

-Power to reconsider or reject the operating plan and budget: The community has the ability to consider the operating plans and budgets after they are approved by the Board (but before they come into effect) and reject them.
+Power to reconsider or reject the operating plan and budget: The Community has the ability to consider the operating plans and budgets after they are approved by the Board (but before they come into effect) and reject them.

-Power to reconsider or reject changes to ICANN “standard” Bylaws: The community has the ability to reject proposed Bylaws changes after they are approved by the Board but before they come into effect.
+Power to reconsider or reject changes to ICANN “standard” Bylaws: The Community has the ability to reject proposed Bylaws changes after they are approved by the Board but before they come into effect.

-Power to approve changes to “Fundamental” Bylaws: The community can determine a process for agreeing to any changes of the “Fundamental” Bylaws.
-The community would have to give positive assent to any change, so the modification of Bylaws becomes a co-decision process between the Board and the community.
+Power to approve changes to “Fundamental” Bylaws: The Community can determine a process for agreeing to any changes of the “Fundamental” Bylaws.
+The Community would have to give positive assent to any change, so the modification of Bylaws becomes a co-decision process between the Board and The Community.

-Power to appoint and remove individual ICANN directors: The community organization that appointed a given Director could end their term and trigger another reappointment process.
-The general approach, consistent with law, is that the appointing body is the removing body, but the process includes community wide discussion before such as a step is taken.
+Power to appoint and remove individual ICANN directors: The organization that appointed a given Director could end their term and trigger another reappointment process.
+The general approach is that the appointing body is the removing body, but the process includes community wide discussion before such as a step is taken.

-Power to recall entire ICANN Board: as last resort measure, the community can trigger the removal of the entire ICANN Board of Directors.
+Power to recall entire ICANN Board: as last resort measure, The Community can trigger the removal of the entire ICANN Board of Directors.
 An Interim Board would be set up as part of this power to ensure continuity of operations.

 Reforms to the Independent Review & Request for Reconsideration Processes

-In addition to the aforementioned powers, the CCWG-Accountability recommends significantly enhancing ICANN's Independent Review Process to serve as a fully independent judicial/arbitral function for the ICANN community.
+In addition to the aforementioned powers, a significantly enhanced ICANN's Independent Review Process will serve as a fully independent judicial/arbitral function for the ICANN community.
 The Independent Review Panel should become a standing panel of independent panelists.
 These panelists would be selected through a community driven process.
 Materially affected parties, including in some cases the community itself, would have standing to initiate a procedure in front of the Panel.
 The decisions of the Panel would not only assess compliance with process and existing policy, but also the merits of the case against the standard of ICANN's Mission, Commitments and Core Values.
 Additionally, the decisions of the Panel would be binding upon the ICANN Board.
-The CCWG-Accountability also recommends improvements in the accessibility of the Independent Review Process, especially with respect to costs.
+Improvements in the accessibility of the Independent Review Process, especially with respect to costs are also recommended.

+As requested by the CWG-Stewardship, The Community can use this Independent Review process to challenge a decision by the Board not to implement a recommendation of the IANA Function Review team.

 The CCWG-Accountability proposes a number of key reforms to ICANN's Request for Reconsideration process, whereby any person or entity materially affected by an action (or inaction) of ICANN may request review or reconsideration of that action by the Board.
 These reforms include:

 Expanding the scope of permissible requests to include Board/staff actions or inactions that contradict established policy, ICANN's Mission, Commitments, or Core Values.